-Here's how our routing process works.
-We're currently in the define route corridor part of this process.
+The graphic below shows how our routing process works.
 Please note that at each point during this process, and even after we submit our Certificate of Need and Route Permit to the Minnesota Public Utilities Commission, there will be opportunities for public input.